tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 In Frank Chimero’s, “The Shape of Design” he writes (emphasis mine),

-> The warmth and exuberance of communication and the accommodation to the audience necessitated by delightful design also makes it easier for the audience to spot the presence of the designer in the work. **The work becomes more humanized in its tone and effect, so it becomes easy to see that there are people behind it.**
+> The warmth and exuberance of communication and the accommodation to the audience necessitated by delightful design also makes it easier for the audience to spot the presence of the designer in the work. **The work becomes more humanized in its tone and effect, so it becomes easy to see there are people behind it.**

 Although technology has come a long way, it has not replaced face-to-face communication—we still need assurance that there is someone on the other side.
 While many users may not notice one or two details in a UI, they can feel the accumulation of those efforts.